andrelowky/CMOO-Algorithm-Development/README.md

 # Constrained-Multi-Objective-Optimization-for-Materials-Discovery

 Update: this is outdated and poorly written code, I have included a new subdirectory labelled MTBO which has the proper classes and scripts to use EBGO in a modular function.
-It is still incomplete so apologies for the trouble.
+This will eventually be a separate repo of its own when the package is complete.

 This is a repository for notebooks on applying constrained multi-objective optimization to materials experimentation.